-You’ll dig into challenging literary texts and learn to read critically, speak clearly, and write persuasively in a two-semester seminar.
+You’ll dig into challenging literary texts, learn to read critically, speak confidently, and write persuasively in a two-semester seminar.

 The Barnard Degree

 When a student graduates with a Barnard degree, they do so with a strong intellectual and creative foundation that is fostered by collaboration, hands-on experiences, and ample opportunities to take on leadership roles.
 Whether a student dreams of a career in STEM, the arts, or both, they gain invaluable knowledge across disciplines and build the confidence needed to take intellectual risks in whatever field they choose.

 Barnard’s curriculum, Foundations, responds to your curiosity and adapts to your interests.
 It’s interdisciplinary, so you might discover a fascination for a subject you never considered before.
 Foundations encourages students to think in new ways, make original connections, and graduate with a set of rigorous analytical and technological skills that you can apply to any field you pursue.

 You’ll expand on your critical thinking and writing skills with intersecting areas of study and modes of thinking.

 Whether you’re writing a paper, choreographing a dance, or researching in the lab, your senior project is a capstone for the work you’ve done in your major.
 You may even present it at a campuswide event.

 Although I am a STEM student, I wanted to be a well-rounded STEM student who could think critically and work collaboratively in a team across different disciplines.
 Barnard allowed me to do just that.